Jay-Iles/Free-from-the-yoke/Rules/Gear.md

 * Swift: The transport is nimble and rapid.
 Gain advantage when you Defuse with it by evading danger and acting fast.
 * Mighty: The transport can be used as a weapon (tags: Melee, Brutal).
 Gain Advantage when you Fiercely Assault a smaller-scale foe with it.
 * Hulking: The transport is much larger than other transports of its kind.
 It can carry many more passengers or cargo, but its size can make it slower and more cumbersome.
 * Canny: The transport is much better able to control its movements than others of its kind.
-If it’s a Mount, it gains Quality 1 and a specialism (see Companions).
+If it’s a Mount, it gains Quality 1 and a specialism (see Followers).
 If it’s Drawn or a Ship, it gains the same ability to control its own movements as a Mount.

-# Companions
+# Followers